pupilfirst/wd301-scripts/react-router/programmatic-navigation-redirection/README.md

 First, let's create a new Signin component for the signin page:

+Create `Signin.tsx` file under the `/src` folder in our `smarter-task` project and copy the lines below.

 ```js
 import { useState } from "react";
 import { useHistory } from "react-router-dom";